 The Research and Administration Department is engaged primarily in five types of research activities.

-[Sharing Research with Foreign Institutes] The Division works with international financial institutions to jointly organize international conferences, such as regularly sharing research results through the Japan-China Joint Workshop and Trilateral Seminar on Financial Cooperation among Japan, China and Korea.
+The Division works with international financial institutions to jointly organize international conferences, such as regularly sharing research results through the Japan-China Joint Workshop and Trilateral Seminar on Financial Cooperation among Japan, China and Korea.

 In addition, the Division accepts foreign researchers specializing in Japanese fiscal policy and the Japanese economy and provides them with supportin their investigations and research.